Azure/azure-docs-cli-python.pt-br/docs-ref-conceptual/install-azure-cli-macos.md

 > [!IMPORTANT]
 >
-> A CLI do Azure possui uma dependência do pacote `python3` no Homebrew de pacote e irá instalá-lo em seu sistema, mesmo se o Python 2 estiver disponível.
-A CLI do Azure é certamente compatível com a versão mais recente do `python3` publicada no Homebrew.
+> A CLI do Azure tem uma dependência no pacote `python3` do Homebrew, e a instalará.
+> A CLI do Azure é certamente compatível com a versão mais recente do `python3` publicada no Homebrew.

 É possível executar a CLI do Azure com o comando `az`.
 Para entrar, use o comando [az login](/cli/azure/reference-index#az-login).